This post may contain affiliate links. Please read our full Disclosure Policy.

 1. Preparing Furniture To Be Painted

-Before you get started on your painted furniture project, there are some important steps that need to be taken for the prep work.
+Before starting your painted furniture project, you must take some important steps for the prep work.

 The first step in painting wood furniture is to prepare it for painting.
-Preparing your piece of furniture to be painted is probably one of the most important parts of the entire process.
+Preparing your furniture to be painted is probably one of the most important parts of the process.

 placing a newspaper under a cabinet before painting it